AxaFrance/oidc-client/readme.md

 V4 uses the libraries ["App-AuthJS"](https://github.com/openid/AppAuth-JS) instead of oidc-client.

 In the v4 we have chosen to remove a lot the surface API in order to simplify usage and enforce security.
-In this version you can use a ServiceWorker that will hide the refresh_token and access_token (for more security).
+In this version you can use a ServiceWorker that will hide the refresh_token and access_token (more secure).

 - Simple :
   - refresh_token and access_token are auto refreshed in background